Taxotere Lawsuit Update 2022 – Judge Allows New Trial to Go forward in Class Action Lawsuit.

 Balanced Bridge specializes in post settlement funding solutions for attorneys.

 Balanced Bridge can also provide post settlement funding solutions for plaintiffs.

 Once plaintiffs begin to receive settlements in their Taxotere cases, Balanced Bridge would be in position to provide advances against those pending awards and also against pending attorney fees for claimants or attorneys who can’t afford to wait until distribution.

-Balanced Bridge specializes in post-settlement funding solutions for both attorneys and plaintiffs.
 To learn more about how our legal funding solutions help with delayed settlements, you can browse through our website or call us at 267-457-4540 to speak directly with a legal funding specialist.
 Balanced Bridge is happy to answer any questions you may have and discuss the funding process in more detail.